SayedAlesawy/Videra-Ingestion/README.md

 # Videra-Ingestion
-Ingestion Module for the Videra Video Indexer Engine.
+The Ingestion Module Implementation for the Videra Video Indexer Engine.